HuyHung0/Robot-competition---group-3/README.md

 1. 1st Motor : Right Wheel
 2. 2nd Motor : Left Wheel
 3. 3rd Motor : Kicker
+   - Used to kick the ball and try to score into the basket
 4. 4th Motor : Grappler
+   - Used as a claw which will move downwards to grab the ball and upwards to hold the ball before it is kicked by the Kicker

 5. 1st Sensor : Sonar Sensor
    - We use the sonar sensor to detect the distance between the robot and the ball, hence making the robot stops in a precise distance from the ball letting the grappler hand to be able to pickup the ball and keep it